Skip to main content

 #

 As previously mentioned, scenario data including text and animation sequences were loaded dynamically at runtime.
-At this point in my career I hadn’t done any server management yet, so my fellow gamedev programmed the API endpoint while I programmed the content ingestion on the unity side.
+At this point in my career I hadn’t done any server management yet, so my fellow gamedev programmed the API endpoint while I programmed the content ingestion on the Unity side.

 CRUD Content Pipeline Setup